What is AIM Professional Services?

 For more information, read our guide about debt statute of limitations.

-How to stop AIM Professional Services from calling
+How to stop calls from AIM Professional Services

 How to file a complaint about AIM Professional Services

-If AIM Professional Services doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think AIM Professional Services is breaking any debt collection or privacy laws, contact the consumer protection authority in your province.

 For contact details and links to your provincial office, visit the Federal, Provincial and Territorial Consumer Affairs Offices directory.